-- 1 Hardness dependent; values given are based on a water hardness of 100 mg/L as CaCO3.
+1 Hardness dependent; values given are based on a water hardness of 100 mg/L as CaCO3.
+However, hardness dependent values can be calculated with a hardness of no greater than 400 mg/L as CaCO3.
 2 Ammonia is pH dependent; value given is based on a pH of 8.0 S.U.